 Kabocha squash, a Japanese winter squash variety, contains a deep yellow flesh underneath green-blue or orange skin.
 The calories in this buttercup-type of winter squash may help you meet your nutritional goals.

-A 1-cup serving of kabocha squash contains 30 calories, according to the MyFitnessPal website.
-This amount accounts for 1.5 percent of the calories you need in a day if you're adhering to a 2,000-calorie diet.
+An 85 gram serving of kabocha squash contains about 30 calories, according to the USDA.
+This amount accounts for about 1.5 percent of the calories you need in a day if you're adhering to a 2,000-calorie diet.
 This amount may vary depending on how the squash is cooked.

-Many of the calories in a 1-cup serving of kabocha squash come from carbohydrates.
-This portion of squash contains 7 grams of this nutrient, or 5.4 percent of the 130 grams recommended for daily consumption by the Institute of Medicine.
-One cup of kabocha squash provides 70 percent of vitamin A and 15 percent of vitamin C you need in a day.
+Many of the calories in a serving of kabocha squash come from carbohydrates.
+This portion of squash contains about 7 grams of this nutrient.

 Of the 7 grams, 1.02 grams are fiber, according to the USDA.
 While not much, this fiber does go towards your daily recommended amount of about 20 to 50 grams a day, depending on your age and activity level.